ipfs/ipfs-blog/src/_blog/weekly-067.md

 ---
 date: 2019-11-12
-permalink: /weekly-67/
+permalink: "/weekly-67/"
 translationKey: ipfs-weekly-67
 title: IPFS Weekly 67
 description:
 author: Jenn Turner
 tags:
-  - 'weekly'
+- weekly
-  - 'project planning'
+- project planning
+header_image: "/header-image-weekly-newsletter.png"

 ---
 ## Welcome to the IPFS Weekly. 👋

 The [InterPlanetary File System (IPFS)](https://ipfs.io/) is a new hypermedia distribution protocol, addressed by content and identity.
 IPFS enables the creation of completely distributed applications.
 It aims to make the web faster, safer, and more open.
 Since that’s a pretty large scope, we track development across the ecosystem in this weekly dispatch.